mhzed/wstunnel/readme.md

     Client:
         wstunnel -t 33 ws://server:8080

-In both examples, connect to localhost:33 on client will be tunneled to 2.2.2.2:33 on server, via the websocket connection.
+In both examples, connection to localhost:33 on client will be tunneled to 2.2.2.2:33 on server via websocket connection in between.

 ## Use case